7 Key B2C Marketing Trends

 The first is Flodesk.
 It’s an email marketing platform designed specifically for fashion and ecommerce.

-"Flodesk" searches dipped after a rapid rise, but interest is on its way back up (8,000% over five years).
+"Flodesk" searches dipped after a rapid rise, but interest is on its way back up (3,066% over 5 years).

 "ConvertKit" has quickly become one of the world’s most popular ESPs.

 5. B2C Businesses Invest More Into Video Content